-The visa invitation letter request process is now open for Routes Americas 2018.
+The Visa Invitation Letter request process is now open for Routes Americas 2020.

-Most embassies and consulates accept a scanned copy of the invitation letter and therefore Quito Turismo and Quiport will issue the letters to applicants via email as an attachment.
-If your embassy or consulate does not accept an electronic copy, please select an alternative format in the ‘Format Options’ section of the request form.
+Most embassies and consulates accept a scanned copy of the invitation letter and therefore visa invitation letters will issued via email as an attachment.

-Please note – invitation letters will only be issued to individuals registered to attend the event.
+Please note that invitation letters will only be issued to individuals registered to attend the event.